-Jon’s career has been complemented by his passion for community.
-Prior to joining the Prostate Cancer Centre, Jon’s volunteer experience involved amateur sport.
-His involvement in PCC has fostered a deep appreciation of our committed doctors, staff and volunteers, and the number of lives we positively impact.
+Jon’s career has been complemented by his passion for the community.
+Prior to joining Calgary’s Prostate Cancer Centre (PCC), Jon’s volunteer experience involved amateur sport.
+His involvement with the PCC has fostered a deep appreciation of our committed doctors, staff and volunteers, and the number of lives we positively impact.
 Jon joined the PCC Board in 2012 and became Chair in June of 2016.

 Andrew Abbott spent 25 years in the capital markets arena within the investment business.
 In 2002, he helped to found Tristone Capital Inc., a boutique investment house focused on the global energy industry.
 Tristone grew to 170 employees with offices around the world before it was sold to Macquarie Bank of Australia in 2009.

 In May of 2012, Andrew was diagnosed with early stage prostate cancer.
-With early detection, he was able to tackle the disease, and with the successful outcome, was able to become a graduate.
-He is now active in driving the Man Van for the Prostate Cancer Centre and is an advocate for early detection of the disease.
+With early detection, he was able to tackle the disease, and with the successful outcome, he became a graduate.
+He is now active in driving the MAN VAN for Calgary’s Prostate Cancer Centre and is an advocate for early detection of the disease.

-Mr. Brooks has been an active volunteer and board member with the Prostate Cancer Centre for over 20 years.
+Mr. Brooks has been an active volunteer and Board member with Calgary’s Prostate Cancer Centre (PCC) for over 20 years.
 While not covering the social scene in the weekly pages of the Calgary Herald, Bill spends his spare time raising funds for the not-for-profit sector, with Calgary’s Prostate Cancer Centre being his top pick.
-The Annual Bill Brooks Prostate Cancer Benefit has, in its 19-year history, raised nearly $8.5 million for the Centre and the development of the SAIU.
+The Annual Bill Brooks Prostate Cancer Benefit has, in its 19-year history, raised nearly $8.5 million for the Centre and for the development of the SAIU.

-In 2018, founders Mr.Brooks and Dr. Shelly Spanner, were able to open the doors to a world-class Men’s Health Clinic at the Prostate Cancer Centre.
-The clinic oversees PSA testing, blood pressure, body mass and other critical tests in an effort toward preventive health – allowing men to follow up at a clinic if they have any issues.
+In 2018, founders Mr.Brooks and Dr. Shelly Spanner, were able to open the doors to a world-class Men’s Health Clinic at the PCC.
+The clinic oversees PSA testing, blood pressure, body mass, and other critical tests in an effort toward preventive health – allowing men to follow up at a clinic when needed.

-Dr. Carlson is a valued member on the medical advisory board with the Prostate Cancer Centre, and was a past member of the Continuing Professional Development Committee of the Canadian Urological Association and The Canadian Continence Foundation.
+Dr. Carlson is a valued member on the medical advisory board with Calgary Prostate Cancer Centre, and was previously a member of the Continuing Professional Development Committee of the Canadian Urological Association and The Canadian Continence Foundation.
 He has spearheaded the development of numerous national education programs for physicians, and also co-founded a number of internet-based medical education and communication products.

 Ms. Chakravarti recently joined Inter Pipelines Ltd. as the lead of Information Technology.
 Foregoing her recent position, she served as the Chief Transformation Officer for TransAlta Corporation, and Vice President of Information Technology for five years and was responsible for guiding TransAlta to leading-edge technological changes.
 Prior to her tenure at TransAlta, Nipa was the Vice President of Customer Service at FortisAlberta, and also worked as the Senior Consulting Manager at KPMG.

-Nipa also holds a Bachelor of Commerce degree from Queen’s University and is a CPA, CA. Her extensive experience and strong understanding of business and finance will be indispensable to our organization as she joins the Prostate Cancer Centre board in 2018.
+Nipa also holds a Bachelor of Commerce degree from Queen’s University and is a CPA, CA. She joined the Calgary Prostate Cancer Centre Board of Directors in 2018.
+Her extensive experience and strong understanding of business and finance are indispensable to the organization.

 Community support is an important part of Remington’s mandate.
 For the past 10 years, Cody has been actively involved in the fight against prostate cancer through the annual Remington Charity Golf Classic invitational golf tournament.
-Since its inception, the tournament has raised over $3 million for the Prostate Cancer Centre.
-Cody is the chairman of the board for this tournament and is honoured to be able to further support the PCC by serving on the board.
+Since its inception, the tournament has raised over $3 million for Calgary’s Prostate Cancer Centre (PCC).
+Cody is the Chairman of the Board for this tournament and is honoured to be able to further support the PCC by serving on the Board of Directors.